yon3zu/xBrute-GO/README.md

 ![logo](https://raw.githubusercontent.com/yon3zu/xBrute-GO/main/xbrutego.png)

-403WebShell is a improvement from LitespeedShellv2 i build this shell For educational purposes only, all kinds of illegal use is prohibited and developer are not responsible for any misuse or damage caused by this program.<br/>
+xBrute-GO is a improvement from [xBrute-v1](https://github.com/yon3zu/xbrute-v1) i build this shell For educational purposes only, all kinds of illegal use is prohibited and developer are not responsible for any misuse or damage caused by this program.<br/>
 ![GO](https://img.shields.io/badge/GO-20.5-bf616a?style=flat-square)
 ![licence](https://img.shields.io/badge/LICENE-GPL3.0-ebcb8b?style=flat-square)
 ![version](https://img.shields.io/badge/VERSION-1.2.1-a3be8c?style=flat-square)